A Guide to Using Auction Bridging Loans and Bridging Finance:

 View the Property before Bidding

-Auction houses often set aside specific dates and times for bidders to view the properties that will be up for sale.
-This is most often true when the auctioneer believes there will be a lot of interest and bidding activity on a specific property.
+Auction houses often set aside specific dates and times for bidders to view properties that will be sold.
+This is most often true when the auctioneer expects strong interest and bidding activity in a specific property.

-If this opportunity is available, it is vitally important that you take it – physically inspecting the property will help you to determine what investment you are willing to make based on the look of the property, structural defects, and any other issues that may or may not be present.
-By determining what you feel the property is worth, it will help you to consider and apply for the right amount of funding for an auction bridging loan or bridging finance.
+If this opportunity is available, it is vitally important that you take it – physically inspecting the property will help you determine the investment you are willing to make based on the property’s condition, structural defects, and any other issues that may be present.
+Determining what you feel the property is worth will help you consider and apply for the right amount of funding for an auction bridging loan or bridging finance.

 Research the Value of the Property

-Several factors determine the open market value of a property.
-In the case of investment properties, the rent associated with the area will also play a role.
-It is important to fully research the value of any property before considering purchasing it and to determine your maximum bid amount.
+Several factors determine a property’s open-market value.
+For investment properties, the rent in the area will also play a role.
+It is important to thoroughly research the value of any property before purchasing it and to determine your maximum bid.

 Some resources, such as the Internet, local real estate agents, and public records, can help bidders fully understand the property’s value.
-All auction lots are required to have a guide price that helps provide a general idea of what the sellers are looking for in terms of price, in addition to a reserve price that is pre-agreed before the auction.
+All auction lots must have a guide price that provides a general idea of what the seller is looking for in terms of price, in addition to a reserve price that is pre-agreed before the auction.

 Have the Property Valued and Approved before Auction Day, When Necessary

-If it is crucial to have the financing for an auction purchase in place before the bidding begins, you will need to have the property valued and approved in advance as well.
+If it is crucial to have financing for an auction purchase in place before bidding begins, you will also need to have the property valued and approved in advance.
 It is important to remember that access to the property may be limited by the sellers or the auctioneer and that the chosen lender will need a few days to review any reports and decide on the loan.

-When time is of the essence, it may be best to solicit the help of a finance broker to ease and quicken the process.
-The more traditional way that bidders work is by having a cash reserve available on bid day – this allows them to pay the purchase price in full with their own resources or only require a small amount of funding to make the purchase possible.
+When time is of the essence, it may be best to enlist the help of a finance broker to expedite the process.
+The more traditional way bidders work is to maintain a cash reserve on bid day – this allows them to pay the purchase price in full with their own resources or to require only a small amount of funding to make the purchase possible.

 Follow Legal Due Diligence

 The property seller’s solicitors will always provide copies of any legal paperwork associated with the sale.
 These documents include copies of counterpart leases, title deeds, and planning permissions when appropriate.
-Although these documents are usually provided as a courtesy, there is sometimes a modest charge for the provision of this information.
+Although these documents are usually provided as a courtesy, there may be a modest charge for providing this information.

-It is a best practice always to consult your own solicitor to review these documents in order to ensure everything is within the legal limits and the property is still a good investment.
+It is best practice to always consult your own solicitor to review these documents to ensure everything is within legal limits and the property remains a good investment.
 It is important to remember that several issues can arise between the completion of the bid process and the final payment for the property, so having legal counsel available to assist with these pitfalls is a great way to ensure a smoother transaction.

 Obtain Heads of Terms before Any Auction

 If funding needs to be arranged before an auction, it is important to obtain heads of terms from a lender before bidding begins.
-A finance broker can help partner you with the best possible lender based on your unique circumstances, helping you to obtain the best possible deal and terms for your loan.
+A finance broker can help you partner with the best lender based on your unique circumstances, helping you obtain the best possible deal and terms for your loan.

 It is important to note that not all short-term lenders are created equally.
 Although they may be similar, each has its own unique lending strategy.
 Finance brokers constantly monitor how lenders position themselves and have an idea of which partnership will work best for their clients.

-This is also important when it comes to the completion period associated with the auction purchase.
-Since completion periods usually last 28 days, it important to have the proper funding in place ahead of time.
+This is also important for the completion period associated with the auction purchase.
+Since completion periods usually last 28 days, it is important to have the necessary funding in place in advance.

 Develop an Exit Route

 When using an auction bridging loan or bridging finance, lenders will often ask for an exit route or exit strategy before agreeing to the loan terms.
-An exit route is simply a statement about how you intend to pay back the loan.
-Most often, borrowers site the sale of a renovated property as their exit strategy – many auctions properties are purchased at a low cost, refurbished, and then sold on the open market for a profit.
+An exit route is simply a statement of how you intend to repay the loan.
+Most often, borrowers cite the sale of a renovated property as their exit strategy – many auction properties are purchased at a low cost, refurbished, and then sold on the open market for a profit.

 If the plan is for the borrower to live in the auction property, another exit strategy or exit route will need to be specified.
-Often, in these situations, the obtainment of a mortgage will become the exit route.
+Often, in these situations, obtaining a mortgage becomes the exit route.

 Be Disciplined During the Bidding Process

 Once you have chosen a property you are interested in, done all of your research, know the property’s general value, and know how much you are willing to invest, it is important to stick to your bidding plan during the bidding process.
-It is easy to get carried away during bidding, as the heat of the moment and excitement in the air tends to take over, causing many novice bidders to go far above and beyond their maximum bid price.
+It is easy to get carried away during bidding, as the heat of the moment and the excitement in the air can take over, leading many novice bidders to go far above their maximum bid price.

 Aside from staying in control, there are some other simple tips to help keep your bidding on track.
-First, always remember that last-minute changes in the property details will always be announced before the bidding start – listen carefully for anything that may affect your maximum bid.
+First, always remember that last-minute changes to property details will be announced before bidding starts – listen carefully for anything that may affect your maximum bid.

-There are a number of different ways a bid can be made during the auction – raising a hand, paddle or catalogue during the auction are all ways to get your bid recognized.
+There are a number of different ways a bid can be made during the auction – raising a hand, using a paddle, or using the catalogue are all ways to get your bid recognised.
 Also, you can announce an alternative bid from what the auctioneer is asking for, in which the auctioneer can then reject or accept.

-Once you have secured the highest bid and successfully won the property, you will be asked to complete a bidding slip, which will ask for the name and address of both the buyer or auction winner and their solicitor.
-The auction clerk will then prepare a contract that needs to be reviewed and signed before leaving the auction house, as well as a 10 percent deposit.
+Once you have secured the highest bid and successfully won the property, you will be asked to complete a bidding slip that requests the name and address of both the buyer/auction winner and their solicitor.
+The auction clerk will then prepare a contract for review and signature before leaving the auction house, along with a 10 per cent deposit.

-Unless previous arrangements were made with the auctioneer, they will generally not accept personal or company checks.
+Unless prior arrangements have been made with the auctioneer, they will generally not accept personal or company checks.

 Auction bridging loans or bridging finance are an excellent way for auction-goers to fund their property purchases.
-This short term funding can be arranged quickly, helping to give bidders the confidence they need to win the properties they are interested in.
+This short-term funding can be arranged quickly, helping bidders gain the confidence they need to win the properties they are interested in.

-But, before applying for this type of funding, it is important to know how the auction process works, how much funding is required, what terms are desired for the loan, and how the loan will be repaid.
-In order to make this process easier, it is always recommended that bidders and borrowers seek the advice of professionals such as solicitors and finance brokers.
+But before applying for this type of funding, it is important to understand how the auction process works, how much funding is required, the terms desired for the loan, and how the loan will be repaid.
+To make this process easier, it is always recommended that bidders and borrowers seek advice from professionals such as solicitors and finance brokers.

-It is also important to take a hard look at your own situation before embarking with a bridging loan.
+It is also important to take a hard look at your own situation before embarking on a bridging loan.